Criticism of Buddhism: Hell and damnation

 It has been observed that monks threaten their audiences with the torments of Hell, linking salvation to regular offerings and verification.

 In imperial China, bereaved families would pay monks to chant at their homes, offering alms to the monastic community in return.
 In Japan, Buddhists have faced criticism for their involvement in funeral rites and ancestral worship.
 Some deceased individuals receive posthumous Buddhist names, which exert a direct positive influence on their afterlife status.
 From very early times, posthumous Buddhist names were conferred based on merits accumulated during the deceased's lifetime at temples (such as donations or services rendered), alongside monetary contributions from surviving family members.
 However, due to the commodification of Buddhist names in Japan, this practice is facing increasing scrutiny.
 Inoue Shinichi of the Foundation for the Restoration of Buddhism has drawn parallels between Buddhist names sold for cash and Catholic indulgences.
+Hashimoto Eiju (橋本英樹), the head priest of Kenshō-in, and have fixed the price of offerings.
+On the other hand, Iwagami Chikō, board director of the Japan Buddhist Federation, has criticised fixing offering amounts as commercializing religion and as missing the point of offerings as an act of dāna, while acknowledging the need for better communication and training of priests.

+Problem of Hell

-Rui Han wrote that the concept of the problem of Hell does not apply to Buddhism, as Buddhism does not recognize a triune deity.
+Rui Han wrote that the concept of the problem of Hell does not apply to Buddhism, as Buddhism does not recognize an omnipotent, omniscient, and omnibenevolent god.
 In Buddhism, individuals fall into Hell due to the accumulation of karma, not divine punishment.
+Ethan Leong Yee and Luis Cordeiro-Rodrigues, however, argue that Rui Han's analysis contains contradictions.
+They take Rui Han's logic a step further, noting that while the existence of Hell seems to depend on the presence of beings with free will who are accountable for their actions, Buddhism holds that there is no real "self," which undermines the necessity of Hell's existence.

 Sectarianism in Buddhism

 Buddhist scholars use terms such as "early Buddhism" to describe Buddhism before the early religious schisms.
 About a hundred years after the death of the Buddha, the Buddhist community began to conduct gatherings such as "councils" to resolve the divisions that existed at that time.
 However, a series of schisms still occurred, leading to the birth of many schools of Buddhism, and Buddhists sometimes use very pejorative terms to characterize other schools that do not share their beliefs.
+Adherents of Mahayana (and its derivative, Vajrayana) used the term Hinayana (small vehicle, lesser vehicle) pejoratively to refer to followers of Theravada.